-- (a) collect evidence of the actions or omissions of the chief officer that are the subject of concern; - (b) consult with the Official Member or Minister responsible for the ministry or portfolio to which the chief officer is appointed; - (c) advise the chief officer of the concerns (both orally and in writing) including providing him with a copy of the evidence collected, allow him to provide an explanation, and (if the explanation is not satisfactory) provide a warning that if there is no corrective action dismissal could result; - (d) provide a reasonable period of time (being not less than one month), and reasonable amount of support, for the chief officer to take corrective action: - (e) if insufficient corrective action is taken, advise the chief officer of the ongoing concern (both orally and in writing) and issue a second warning that if corrective action is not taken dismissal could occur; - (f) provide a further reasonable period of time, and reasonable amount of support for the chief officer to take corrective action; and - (g) reassess the actions of the chief officer after the second period of time. - (2) If, after the process specified in paragraph (1) has been completed, the appointing officer is of the view that the grounds for dismissing the chief officer for serious misconduct or significant inadequate performance under sections 29(1) or 38 of the Law have been proven, the appointing officer may dismiss the chief officer.
+- 22. (1) Before determining whether to dismiss a chief officer on the grounds of serious misconduct or significant inadequate performance under sections 29(1) or 38 of the Law, the appointing officer, with the assistance of the Portfolio of the Civil Service as required, shall - (a) collect evidence of the actions or omissions of the chief officer that are the subject of concern; - (b) consult with the Official Member or Minister responsible for the ministry or portfolio to which the chief officer is appointed; - (c) advise the chief officer of the concerns (both orally and in writing) including providing him with a copy of the evidence collected, allow him to provide an explanation, and (if the explanation is not satisfactory) provide a warning that if there is no corrective action dismissal could result; - (d) provide a reasonable period of time (being not less than one month), and reasonable amount of support, for the chief officer to take corrective action; - (e) if insufficient corrective action is taken, advise the chief officer of the ongoing concern (both orally and in writing) and issue a second warning that if corrective action is not taken dismissal could occur; - (f) provide a further reasonable period of time, and reasonable amount of support for the chief officer to take corrective action; and - (g) reassess the actions of the chief officer after the second period of time. - (2) If, after the process specified in paragraph (1) has been completed, the appointing officer is of the view that the grounds for dismissing the chief officer for serious misconduct or significant inadequate performance under sections 29(1) or 38 of the Law have been proven, the appointing officer may dismiss the chief officer. - (3) If, after the process specified in paragraph (1)(d) or (1)(g) has been completed, the appointing officer is of the view that the chief officer has undertaken sufficient corrective action, the appointing officer shall advise the staff member (both orally and in writing) of that fact and either that - (a) the warning has expired and is being removed from his personnel file; or - (b) the warning will remain in place for a further period of time (such period to be specified) and that any further instances of serious misconduct or significant inadequate performance during this period will result in dismissal.

-- (3) If, after the process specified in paragraph (1)(d) or (1)(g) has been completed, the appointing officer is of the view that the chief officer has undertaken sufficient corrective action, the appointing officer shall advise the staff member (both orally and in writing) of that fact and either that- - (a) the warning has expired and is being removed from his personnel file; or - (b) the warning will remain in place for a further period of time (such period to be specified) and that any further instances of serious misconduct or significant inadequate performance during this period will result in dismissal. - (4) If, after the process specified in paragraph (3)(b) has been completed, there is no serious misconduct or significant inadequate performance during the further warning period, the appointing officer shall advise the staff member (both orally and in writing) that the further warning period has expired and the warning is being removed from his personnel file. - (5) If, after the process specified in paragraph 3(b) has been completed, there is a further instance of serious misconduct or significant inadequate performance during the further warning period, the appointing officer may dismiss the chief officer provided that the appointing officer first - - (a) collects evidence of the actions of the chief officer which are the subject of concern; and - (b) advises the chief officer of the concerns (both orally and in writing) including providing him with a copy of the evidence collected, and allows him to provide an explanation. - (6) Upon deciding to dismiss a chief officer under paragraphs (2) and (5), the appointing officer shall, at the earliest opportunity- - (a) notify the chief officer that he is being dismissed under the terms of his employment agreement; and - (b) arrange for the dismissal to take effect at an early opportunity. - 23.
-(1) Before determining whether to require a chief officer to take early retirement on medical grounds under sections 29(2) and 38 of the Law, the appointing officer, with the assistance of the Portfolio of the Civil Service as required, shall- - (a) collect evidence to show that the chief officer's disability is preventing the required duties from being performed in a substantial way; - (b) consult with the Official Member or Minister responsible for the ministry or portfolio to which the chief officer is appointed;
+- (4) If, after the process specified in paragraph (3)(b) has been completed, there is no serious misconduct or significant inadequate performance during the further warning period, the appointing officer shall advise the staff member (both orally and in writing) that the further warning period has expired and the warning is being removed from his personnel file. - (5) If, after the process specified in paragraph 3(b) has been completed, there is a further instance of serious misconduct or significant inadequate performance during the further warning period, the appointing officer may dismiss the chief officer provided that the appointing officer first - (a) collects evidence of the actions of the chief officer which are the subject of concern; and - (b) advises the chief officer of the concerns (both orally and in writing) including providing him with a copy of the evidence collected, and allows him to provide an explanation. - (6) Upon deciding to dismiss a chief officer under paragraphs (2) and (5), the appointing officer shall, at the earliest opportunity - (a) notify the chief officer that he is being dismissed under the terms of his employment agreement; and - (b) arrange for the dismissal to take effect at an early opportunity.